-2.5.2.2 The provision of adequate information relating to food to enable consumers to make informed choices
+2.6.2.2 The provision of adequate information relating to food to enable consumers to make informed choices

-Section 2.3.4 of this assessment summary outlines the labelling requirements that ensure consumers have adequate information to make informed choices relating to nut- and seed-based beverages.
+Section 2.4.4 of this assessment summary outlines the labelling requirements that ensure consumers have adequate information to make informed choices relating to nut- and seed-based beverages.
 Beverages fortified with vitamins and minerals must declare the added vitamins and minerals as ingredients in the statement of ingredients.
 Furthermore, a beverage carrying a voluntary nutrition content claim or health claim about vitamins or minerals would have to declare the amount of that micronutrient in the nutrition information panel.

-2.5.2.3 The prevention of misleading or deceptive conduct
+2.6.2.3 The prevention of misleading or deceptive conduct

-Application of the existing labelling requirements to nut- and seed-based beverages fortified with vitamins and minerals will help mitigate the potential for consumers to be misled.
-As the permission to fortify nut- and seed-based beverages is based on nutritional equivalence, some amounts of added vitamin do not meet the claim conditions of 10% of rRDI or ESADDI and so no claim is permitted by section S17-4 of the revised Code.
+The Code's existing labelling requirements will apply to nut- and seed-based beverages fortified with vitamins and minerals.

+As the permission to fortify nut- and seed-based beverages is based on nutritional equivalence, some amounts of added vitamin do not meet the claim conditions of 10% of rRDI or ESADDI and so no claim is permitted by the table to section S17-4.

-2.5.3 Subsection 18(2) considerations
+2.6.3 Subsection 18(2) considerations